AsilHQ/kahf-browser-core-experimental/components/brave_ads/core/internal/account/utility/redeem_confirmation/reward/README.md

 Here, `{version}` represents the version number of the targeted API, `{transactionId}` is a unique id that is not linkable between confirmation token redemptions, and `{credential}` is a digital signature used to ensure the integrity and authenticity of the data being sent.

-The request body includes the [Brave Rewards user confirmation token payload](../../../confirmations/reward/README.md).
+The request body includes the [Kahf Rewards user confirmation token payload](../../../confirmations/reward/README.md).

 Please add to it!